Azure/azure-sdk-for-net/sdk/servicebus/Azure.Messaging.ServiceBus/README.md

 ### Defer a message

-Deferring a message will prevent it from being received again using the `ReceiveAsync` or `ReceiveBatchAsync` methods.
+Deferring a message will prevent it from being received again using the `ReceiveMessageAsync` or `ReceiveMessagesAsync` methods.
-Instead, there are separate methods, `ReceiveDeferredMessageAsync` and `ReceiveDeferredMessageBatchAsync` for receiving deferred messages.
+Instead, there are separate methods, `ReceiveDeferredMessageAsync` and `ReceiveDeferredMessagesAsync` for receiving deferred messages.

 ```C# Snippet:ServiceBusDeferMessage